Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Hierarchical Search of Tree Structures With Index Reshaping

 \subsection{\textsc{\structsearch}: Structure Search with Clustered Indices}

 After index clustering, the high-dimensional input $\net_{\indsi}$ is reduced into a lower-dimensional representation $\net_{\{\indsi_k\}_{k=1}^{\dimthreshold}}$.
 However, this is a virtual representation: indices are not physically merged onto a single node but logically grouped into clusters.
 Though we can treat each index cluster $\indsi_k$ as a single dimension to apply an existing structure search framework (\eg \cref{alg:prior} from Guo \etal~\cite{guo2025tensor}), specific adaptations are necessary to optimize networks with clustered indices.
-The remainder of this section reviews the foundational search algorithm and details these adaptations.
+The remainder of this section reviews the search algorithm from \cite{guo2025tensor} and then details the adaptations.